-Prisoner of conscience Kim has begun serving his sentence at Correctional Colony No. 3 in Khabarovsk, about 700 kilometres (about 440 miles) from his home in Blagoveshchensk.
+Prisoner of conscience Kim has begun serving his sentence at Labour Camp No. 3 in Khabarovsk, about 700 kilometres (about 440 miles) from his home in Blagoveshchensk.
 He lodged a cassational appeal at Amur Regional Court after his initial appeal was unsuccessful on 24 August.
 No hearing date for the cassational appeal has yet been set.

 Kim was held in pre-trial detention from December 2015 in Blagoveshchensk's Investigation Prison No. 1.
-While there, he was tortured, had his ribs broken, and suffered attempted rape.
+While there, he was tortured, had his ribs broken, and suffered attempted to inflict other forms of severe physical violence on him.
 "Thank God, they did not succeed", a fellow Muslim who wished to remain anonymous told Forum 18 on 31 October 2017.